 Why is this one of the key lessons?

 If you are working with horses you always want to be as safe as possible.
-You certainly don’t want to create problems, which can easily happen if you train with food as a reinforcer and don’t have clear rules around when your horse can expect food and when not to expect it.
-And how he can earn it (wait for the cue and answer the question right).
-The key to success in using food as reinforcer is to teach your horse safe hand-feeding.
+You certainly don’t want to create problems, which can easily happen if you train with food as a reinforcer without having clear ‘rules’.
+Rules are alle about expectations:

-First of all the horse has to know he has to do something in order to get a reward and he has to know what it is he did, that made him earn the food.
+Therefor you have to start making clear your horse has to know he has to do something in order to get a reward.
+He also has to know what it is he did, that made him earn the treat.
 He has to learn to pay attention to your marker (the click).
 No click, no (food) reward.

 What to do if your horse is mugging you?
 Using a marker makes it easier for your horse to understand that ‘mugging’ is never reinforced.
 There is no click, so no food will come his way.

 Mugging is annoying for the handler and can trigger frustration in the horse.
-Especially if he sometimes gets rewarded for this behaviour (with attention, a pet or even food), sometimes he gets punished for it or ignored.
+Especially if he sometimes gets rewarded for this behaviour (with attention, a pet or even food) while other sometimes he gets punished for it or ignored.
 It is this various ‘reward’schedule that strengthen this undesired behaviour even more.
 How to handle this?

 Table manners around dinner time

 When I click and when I deliver the food, I pay close attention to the horses state of mind.
 Those two moments (click and the delivery of the treat) are the reinforcing moments, and I do want to reinforce safe behaviour, so I pay attention to the horses state of mind.

-The trainer must present the food in a safe way to the horse and he must prove to the horse that he is trustworthy.
-People who are easily scared by a horse that moves towards them and the treat in their hand and proceed to drop the food need to work on their food presenting skills.
+People who are easily scared by a horse that moves towards the treat in their hand and proceed to drop the food, need to work on their food presenting skills.
 You want the horse to trust you on where the food is presented (to their mouth) and that it will arrive.
-Be consistent and reliable in the way you present food.
+Be consistent and reliable in the way you present treats.

-The trainer must always check that he has a reinforcer at hand before he uses his marker signal.
+Before you click, always check if you still have at least one more treat to offer.
 It doesn’t have to be food, but if you’re working with food, make sure you have something left in your pocket to give.

-The value of the reward, the size and the chewiness can all influence wanted behaviours around food.
+The value of the reward, the size and the chewiness can all influence (un)desired behaviours around food.
 If the size of the treat is too small, it can easily fall on the floor and get lost, if it is too big it can be hard to eat quickly.
-Is the reward a very desired treat, with a high value for the horse it can increase frustration if it is not delivered quickly enough.
+Is the reward a high value treat, the horse get frustrated if it’s not delivered quickly enough.
 If the horse has to chew very long it can distract him from the training.